Venue: Westminster Council House, 97-113 Marylebone Road, London, NW1 5PT

 Declarations of Interest

-4.1 There were no declarations.
+4.1 There were no declarations of interest.

 Statement on Urgent Matters